wrapnuts/wrapnuts/README.md

 ## Test flight

+> [!WARNING]
+> ONLY WORKS with 1 MINT CONNECTED via Nutshell-wallet

-1. Make sure to have a .png or .wav file in the working directory of Wrapnuts-cli and then run:
+1. Make sure to have a .jpg or .png or .wav file in the working directory of Wrapnuts-cli and then run:

 ```bash
 python3 wrapnuts-cli.py